waipangsze/waipangsze.github.io/_posts/2024-03-02-Conda_Micromamba.md

 Instead, export the environment yaml and create a new environment using the --file flag.
 Then remove the old environment.

-1. export the env dependencies: micromamba env export oldenv > oldenv.yaml
+1. export the env dependencies: micromamba env export -n oldenv > oldenv.yaml
 2. create a new env with a new name: micromamba create -n newenv --file oldenv.yaml
 3. remove the old env: micromamba env remove -n oldenv
 4. delete the yaml file: rm oldenv.yaml